akka/akka/akka-docs/src/main/paradox/typed/cluster.md

 ### Joining and Leaving a Cluster

-If not using configuration to specify [seed nodes to join](#joining-to-seed-nodes), joining the cluster can be done programmatically via the `manager`.
+If not using configuration to specify @ref:[seed nodes to join](#joining), joining the cluster can be done programmatically via the `manager`.

 Scala
 :  @@snip [BasicClusterExampleSpec.scala](/akka-cluster-typed/src/test/scala/docs/akka/cluster/typed/BasicClusterExampleSpec.scala) { #cluster-join }